influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/aggregates/difference.md

 _**Data type:** Boolean_

 ### column
-The column on which to compute the difference.
+The column to use to compute the difference.
 Defaults to `"_value"`.

 _**Data type:** String_